Nancypatel1103/ComplianceClient/External_Authentication/external-authentication.md

    ![image-7](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/6d84d293-33c8-4c5f-b747-2b463af07c1a)

-## How to connect External Authentication
+## How to configure External Authentication

 1. Go to the **Captive portal** menu.
    ` note:- Before that, it is necessary to keep in mind that your external authentication and the organization of your device must be the same.`